nicofretti/DataGenFlow/docs/overview.md

 # Open http://localhost:8000
 ```

 That's it!
-No complex configuration or external dependencies required.
+No complex configuration or external services required beyond your LLM endpoint.

 > **Note:** DataGenFlow works with any OpenAI-compatible LLM endpoint (Ollama, OpenAI, etc.).
 Configure your endpoint in `.env` file.